claudioc/boxedo/README.md

 ## Missing Features for First Release

-### Authentication & Authorization
+### No Authentication & Authorization
 Currently, Joongle lacks built-in login or user management features.
 Planned improvements include pluggable authentication and authorization systems.
+I want to lay out all the most important features before deciding who-can-do-what.
+This means that at this time Joongle **does not provide any login** capability.
+You use it for yourself, as you own Knowledge Base, or you would help me with adding that feature

 In the interim, you can secure access using a reverse proxy (e.g., nginx) but note that Joongle won't distinguish between users once "logged in."